| XBOX

 people, I decided to write a follow up guide if you still

 can't get that Matrix seated right on a v1.1 xbox.
+First I will go through some concepts (thanks to Xantium

+for points 1 and 2).
 1. If your xbox refuses to boot (3 resets / red/green light

 problem) it means that you LPC pins are misaliged but your